Serious Accident at the Jaleo in Es Migjorn Gran: Between Tradition and Responsibility

 Away from the immediate injury there are three areas that quickly get lost in discussions:

 1) Animal welfare: Agitated horses are not only potential sources of danger, they are also sufferers.
 Stress, overload and injuries often remain invisible.
-Increased veterinary presence and standardized rest breaks could help.
+Increased veterinary presence and standardized rest breaks could help and align with animal welfare principles.

 2) Liability and communication: Many tourists do not know the rules.
-Language barriers, missing signage and unsafe photo zones increase the risk.
+Language barriers, missing signage and unsafe photo zones increase the risk; these factors were relevant in a nighttime incident on the Paseo Marítimo where a tourist was seriously injured.
 Clear, visible information in several languages is not a luxury but a necessity.

 3) Psychological aftercare: An accident leaves traces — with those affected, children, and eyewitnesses.
 Medical first aid is not always enough.
-Psychological support should be part of the emergency plan.
+Psychological support should be part of the emergency plan, including psychological first aid approaches.

 Concrete, Realistic Measures